T1mmmmm/jade-shhop/README.md

-still shit but thank you god for the way about my tuition proof, hope things get better love you everyone thank you god for the chance to breath and decision making please bless her get better
+still shit but thank you god for the way about my tuition proof, hope things get better love you everyone thank you god for the chance to breath and decision making please bless her get better shuati-ing honestly my familys tough i kinda dislike it now especially with the communication shit with my dad, and how the mode my mom and dad yk satsys,it just doesnt feel lkke a family i wanna runaway from so many fking things